mjg123/mjg123.github.io/_posts/2017-10-03-A-First-Look-At-FnProject.md

 We've used `runtime=go` because `runtime=befunge` isn't supported yet (PRs accepted [look here](https://github.com/fnproject/cli/tree/master/langs)), so we have 3 files created by the `go` template.

-  * `func.go` is a super-simple go program which reads STDIN, does JSON parsing and writes to STDOUT
+  * `func.go` is a super-simple go program which:
+    * (optionally) reads JSON from STDIN
+	* Prints some JSON to STDOUT
   * `func.yaml` is the metadata for this function.
 For now we'll accept the defaults
   * `test.json` specifies some expected input/output values.

 From this point on, you will need a newish version of Docker, which is FnProject's only dependency.

-What can we do here?
+So what can we do?

 ### Run the function